wikibonsai/wikibonsai/docs/USE.md

 As for the process of actually filling in notes, let's walk through part of "[How To Read A Book][bk-how-to-read]":

-Create a file for the book and call it `bk.how-to-read-a-book.md` (the `bk-` prefix means that it is a `book` doctype).
+Create a file for the book and call it `bk.how-to-read-a-book.md` (the `bk.` prefix means that it is a `book` doctype).
 Add a heading for the first chapter.
 Then add some of the vocab words from that chapter:

 ```markdown
 // bk.how-to-read-a-book.md